Russia–United States relations: Dissolution of the Soviet Union through Yeltsin's terms (1991–99)

-Gen. Col. Igor Sergeyev, Russian commander of the Strategic Rocket Forces, visited U.S. military sites the week of Nov.
-28, 1993.
-Lt.
-Gen. Dirk Jameson, 20th Air Force Commander at F.E.
-Warren Air Force Base and in charge of the U.S. intercontinental ballistic forces, took him on a tour of military sites including a de-activating launch facility and a de-activated launch control facility at Ellsworth AFB in South Dakota.

-“So, they are able to see what we are doing as far as downsizing our ICBM force firsthand,” said Col. Roscoe Moulthrop, 44th Missile Wing Commander at Ellsworth AFB.
-“They are trying to do pretty much the same thing.”

-On Dec.
-1, 1993, 125 missiles were de-activated there.
-The remaining 25 missiles were to be de-activated in April 1994.
-In 1994, Whiteman AFB in Missouri was scheduled to be de-activated.
-That would leave the U.S. with 700 missiles.

-Sergeyev said Russia does not have any more missiles pointed at the U.S. than the U.S. has pointed at Russia.
+As the collapse of the Soviet Union appeared imminent, the United States and their NATO allies grew concerned of the risk of nuclear weapons held in the Soviet republics falling into enemy hands.
+The Cooperative Threat Reduction (CTR) program was initiated by the Nunn–Lugar Act (really the Soviet Nuclear Threat Reduction Act of 1991), which was authored and cosponsored by Sens.
+Sam Nunn (D-GA) and Richard Lugar (R-IN).
+According to the CTR website, the purpose of the CTR Program was originally "to secure and dismantle weapons of mass destruction and their associated infrastructure in former Soviet Union states."

 Relations between Yeltsin and the administrations of George H. W. Bush (1989–1993) and Bill Clinton (1993–2001) started off well, but deteriorated after 1997.
 Yeltsin and his foreign minister Andrey Kozyrev made a high priority Russia's full membership into the family of democratic nations.
 They wanted to be a partner of the United States.
 At home they tried to create democratic institutions and a free-market capitalist system.

 In 1993, both nations signed the START II arms control treaty that was designed to ban the use of multiple independently targetable reentry vehicles (MIRVs) on intercontinental ballistic missiles (ICBMs).
-The treaty was eventually ratified by both countries, yet it was never implemented and was formally abandoned in 2002, following the US's withdrawal from the 1972 Anti-Ballistic Missile Treaty.
+The treaty was eventually ratified by both countries, yet it was never implemented and was formally abandoned in 2002, following the U.S.'s withdrawal from the 1972 Anti-Ballistic Missile Treaty.

 Clinton and Yeltsin were personally friendly.
 Washington encouraged the rapid transition to a liberal capitalist system in Russia.
 Clinton provided rich talking points but provided less than $3 billion, and much was paid to American contractors.
 The Russians—aware of the Marshall Plan in the 1940s—had counted on far larger sums.
-Real anger was ignited by the rapid expansion of NATO membership in Eastern Europe.
+A 1995 NATO study on enlarging the alliance, and the 1999 admission of the Czech Republic, Hungary, and Poland into NATO, alarmed Russia.
 With the Cold War over, Russians felt NATO's original role was no longer needed.
 It feared its dramatic move eastward meant an escalation of NATO's historic role in containment of Russian goals.
+Fears over NATO enlargement contributed to the rise of Vladimir Putin and his emphasis on Russian nationalism and security issues.

+On January 14, 1994, Russian president Boris Yeltsin said at a meeting with his American counterpart Bill Clinton in Novo-Ogaryovo.